MaksymChukhrai/my-calendar-app/README.md

 - Inline creation and editing of tasks, with a maximum of 15 tasks per day.
 - Each day card includes a counter for the number of tasks.
 - Drag and drop tasks between calendar days or reorder tasks within the same day.
+- Empty 'New task' entries become inactive after filtering the entire month's task volume and must be deleted manually.
+This is implemented for convenient task array revision.

 ### **Holidays Display**:
 - Fetches and shows worldwide holidays for each day using an external API.